philippkolbe/Fireworks/README.md

 # Fireworks

-A p5.js project with fireworks
+A p5.js project for visualizing fireworks